forrestjs/forrestjs/gitbook/howto/my-first-rest-api/080-integrate-services-and-services/README.md

 > Every Service or Feature has a **default priority** of `0`.
 > By setting a custom priority we an easily ensure the correct execution order for our actions.

-👉 This is something that **should be user very carefully** and only in extreme conditions when you really know what you are doing.
+👉 This is something that **should be used carefully** and only in extreme conditions when you really know what you are doing.

 🔥 Setting execution priorities introduces interlaced knowledge between Services or Features, effectively **breaking the decoupled modules** assumption.

-**WITH GREAT POWER COMES GREAT RESPONSIBILITY**
+**🦸 WITH GREAT POWER COMES GREAT RESPONSIBILITY**

 ## Pull Users From the DB